Echo Bank

-Echo Bank (also known as Endeavour Bank) is an underwater mountain, part of Canary Islands Seamount Province and located southwest of the Canary Islands.
+Echo Bank (also known as Endeavour Bank) is an underwater mountain, part of the Canary Islands Seamount Province and located southwest of the Canary Islands.
 Of uncertain geologic origin, it is part of a larger cluster of submarine mountains and rises to a depth of 255 m below sea level.
 It has a flat top, indicating that it formerly might have emerged from the sea.

 Name

 The etymology of "Echo Bank" is unknown but it is also known as Endeavour Bank and the name "Echo Bank" might refer to a submarine feature discovered in 1925-1927 and so named after its reflective crest.
 "Echo Bank" is also the name of an unconfirmed seamount south of the Sargasso Sea.

 Geography and geomorphology

 Regional

 Echo Bank is part of the Canary Islands Seamount Province (CISP), which reaches from north of Lanzarote in the Canary Islands to southwest of the archipelago.
 This province aside from Echo Bank includes Tropic Seamount, The Paps Seamount, Ico Seamount and Drago Seamount but also Essaouira Seamount north of Lanzarote.
 Especially the southern among these underwater mountains are poorly studied; together with the Canary Islands proper they form an important volcanic province in the Atlantic Ocean.
 Aside from the seamounts, submarine canyons and large debris flows occur in the region such as the Sahara Slide which has run around Echo Bank.